 is a patent valid in every country?

 Although courts have historically preferred to understand patents as territorial rights, this distinction is not set in stone.
 The patent system is based on national borders.
 Therefore, patent holders wishing to enjoy protection in more than one country must obtain multiple national rights.
-This approach has often resulted in cases where the infringing activity does not coincide neatly with national borders.
-Furthermore, the subject matter of patents is increasingly susceptible to cross-border dissemination.
+This approach has often resulted in cases where the infringing activity is not in line with national borders.
+Furthermore, the subject matter of patents is becoming more common in cross-border dissemination.

 In addition to national laws, patents are also governed by international treaties.
-In other words, patents are territorial in nature.
+Countries that have ratified international patent treaties are able to offer international protections to their citizens.
 The Patent Office is responsible for the operation of the national patent system, from granting patents to monitoring infringement.
 Patent Infringements are a recurrent problem for patent holders, and there are no universal solutions.
 The key is to choose a system that suits you.
 There are several ways to do this.

-Because of the territorial nature of patents, you should seek protection in countries where your invention may be manufactured or marketed.
+To start with, considering the territorial nature of patents, you should seek protection in countries where your invention may be manufactured or marketed.
 When deciding which countries to file in, keep in mind that patents are costly and time-consuming.
 Therefore, you should weigh the costs and anticipated revenue from each country before deciding on a patent strategy.
-Remember, your best bet is to file locally and in the US, and then move onto the EPO or PCT.
-But multi-country filing is also expensive and time-consuming.
+Remember, your best bet is to file locally and in the US, and then move onto the EPO or PCT.;- European Patent Organization or the Patent Cooperation Treaty.
+Multi-country filing is also expensive and time-consuming.
 Consequently, you should file a pathfinder application in one country.
+This will help you explore in regions that re yet to be explored by others with regards to your patent.

 They must be filed in each country